{eac}ObjectCache Extension Plugin

 • To set SQLite retries (default: 3):

-Sets the number of retries to attempt on critical actions.
+Sets the maximum number of retries to attempt on critical actions.

 • To set delayed writes (default: 32):